MrCrayfish/Controllable-Documentation/guides/how-to-connect-a-gamepad/method-1-just-plug-it-in.md

 #### Cons

 * Limited support for controllers.
-This varies depending on your OS, drivers, and conneciton type.
+This varies depending on your OS, drivers, and connection type.
 * Mappings may be incorrect.
 If this a problem, you may have to [manually updating mappings](../../troubleshooting/solving-incorrect-mappings.md).

 ## Installation